William John Steen

 |CIRCUMSTANCES OF LOSS

-Sergeant Steen was tasked with establishing a listening post outside his company line.
-As he returned to his foxhole in the darkness, he was mistakenly shot by a sentry from his own company.
+On the night of 7 August 1942, Sergeant William Steen was tasked with establishing a listening post outside his company line.
+As he returned to his foxhole in the darkness, he was mistakenly shot by a Marine sentry, and died of his wounds shortly thereafter.

 |LAST KNOWN RANK